 GMAT Reading Comprehension is not everyone’s cup of tea and there are various reasons behind it.
 The foremost reason is that not many students, who are otherwise smart and intelligent, read anything other than their syllabus text or online articles.
-So, if you are one among the non-readers, reading comprehension becomes difficult.
+So, if you are one among the non-readers, then you may find that reading comprehension becomes difficult.
 Let’s look at what we are trying to achieve in RC passages.
-Three things: to understand the overall “story” of the passage, understand what the purpose of each paragraph is, and to understand what the author’s overall main point is.
+Firstly one must note that RC passages focus mainly on 3 things: understand what the author is trying to convey, understand the central theme of the passage and the purpose of the passage.
 Within the stipulated time, it is difficult to isolate these 3 pointers especially when you encounter three passages in the exam.

 When you do not understand much about a passage, read just the first and last paragraph.
 After all, these are where you find the answers to your questions, most of the time.
 There are passages from topics that sound unfamiliar to you.
 That’s what it is like to most exam takers.
 Remember again that prior information on the topic is not a requisite to answer the questions that follow the passage.
 If an option presents itself to be true only if an external assumption has to be made, it is not the answer.

 Next, whenever you read a passage, take a minute to tell yourself about what you have learned from the passage.
 This would help you articulate the subject in words you understand.
 Never skip this step.

 Lastly, whenever you are completely clueless about a particular RC question, so much that all the answers look equally probable answers and at the same time, completely confusing, opt for the simplest answer option.